garethr/puppet-module-skeleton/skeleton/CONTRIBUTING.md

     bundle exec rake test

-## Automatically run the Integration tests
+### Automatically run the tests

 During development of your puppet module you might want to run your unit tests a couple of times.
 You can use the following command to automate running the unit tests on every change made in the manifests folder.

     bundle exec guard

 ## Integration tests